-Aviation security oversight is a function which enables States to ensure effective implementation of the security-related SARPs and associated procedures contained in the Annexes to the Chicago Convention (primarily Annex 17, but including the security-related provisions of Annex 9) and related ICAO documents.
+Aviation security oversight is a function which enables States to ensure the effective implementation of security-related Standards and associated procedures contained in the Annexes to the Chicago Convention (primarily Annex 17, but including the security-related provisions of Annex 9) and related ICAO documents.

 There are eight critical elements to an effective State aviation security oversight system.
 These encompass the whole spectrum of civil aviation security activities.
 The critical elements and their associated components are:

 CE-1: Aviation Security Legislation

 · Provision of a comprehensive and effective legislative framework, consistent with the environment and complexity of the State’s civil aviation operations.

 · “Establishment and” Implementation of the provisions of Annex 17 and relevant security-related provisions contained in other Annexes.

 · Implementation of the State’s aviation security requirements.